baubels/3d_diffeomorphic_nnets/README.md

 # 3D Image registrations that match through diffeomorphisms (LLDDM Resnet Paper Implementation)
-An example using 800 polyhedra each timestep over the paper's update procedure parameters and 10000 epochs.
+An example (using 800 polyhedra each timestep over the paper's update procedure parameters and 10000 epochs).
+Here the first hand is the source shape, and the last one is the target.
+The net constructed the intermediary phases.

 ![](screenshot_hands.png)